Medication Routes of Administration

 The most common and one of the least invasive routes of administration is the oral route.
-Common dosage forms include tablets, capsules and liquid preparations.
+Common oral dosage forms include tablets, capsules and liquid preparations.
 Peroral administration can be used for drugs with wide ranges of molecular weights, solubilities and various formulations.
 The intent of oral delivery is to reach a certain systemic level of drug, which is dependent on absorption regulated within the gastrointestinal tract.
 Absorption of drug has a great influence on bioavailability, the relative fraction of drug that can reach the systemic circulation.

 Drug formulation greatly influences the absorption parameter.
 Key components are formulation pH, presence of solubility enhancers and presence of permeation enhancers.
 Physicochemical properties of drug substance such as charge and molecular size can promote or hinder drug absorption.
 Furthermore, enzymatic stability and liver metabolism of the drug (first-pass effect) also greatly influence whether a therapeutic systemic level can be reached with oral delivery.

 Absorption site and absorption rate can both be controlled by the formulation.
-In some cases it is essential to deliver the drug to a specific site of the gastrointestinal tract.
-For example, drugs that break down rapidly in the acidic environment of the stomach may require enteric coating so that their release will only occur in the more neutral or alkaline intestinal environment.
+In some cases it is essential to deliver the oral drug to a specific site of the gastrointestinal tract.
+For example, oral drugs that break down rapidly in the acidic environment of the stomach may require enteric coating so that their release will only occur in the more neutral or alkaline intestinal environment.
 In other cases it is essential from a therapeutical point of view to deliver drug at a slow rate and for an extended period of time.
 Sustained release oral dosage forms can be developed to achieve this.
 For drugs with low solubility or permeability, it may be necessary to develop complex formulations to increase oral absorption, such as drug loading on silica or within liposomes.

 Importantly, the peroral route is desired in preclinical toxicological studies so long as systemic absorption is sufficient.